 - Coordinate logistics for a park-and-walk event

 This is when you put the pieces together and move from brainstorming to concrete action.
-Now is the time to follow up on tasks that were delegated in Step 3.
-For example, a park-and-walk event or a bicycle parade will need pre-determined walking and bicycling routes.
+Now is the time to follow up on tasks that were delegated in Step 5.
+For example, a park-and-walk event or a bicycle parade will need pre-determined walking and bicycling routes and may need considerations for traffic control.
 If you are offering rewards for participants, now is the time to follow up on any ordered materials.

 Tips on Finalizing Event Plans

 - Decide what students and families will do when they arrive at school.
 Are students supposed to report to their classrooms?
 Are students meeting outside together?
 Are they meeting in one central location in the building?
 Where will helmets and bicycles be stored?

 - If your event requires a temporary road closing, make sure to publicize the closure multiple ways so that the community is not only aware of when/where/how long it will last, but also why the event is special.
 Provide background about what the event means for students.
 Use local news media, listservs, signs, banners, etc. If the closure requires law enforcement presence, discuss with the planning team whether any families may feel uncomfortable with this presence and brainstorm solutions.

 - For any group walk or bike ride, review a short list of ground rules with the participants.
 This is the time to explain basic safety measures.
 Remind students to stay behind group leaders, along with other safety messages about the route.

 - It may be helpful to have a megaphone or other amplifier handy if there are plans to speak to a large crowd of students and their parents.
 Make sure at least one adult chaperone has a first aid kit.